nicocardiel/megaradrp-cookbook/cookbook/datared.rst

 polynomial fit used for the refined wavelength calibration is shown (see **Figure 8**).

+After the previous procedure, a refinement of the wavelength calibration is performed by fitting a polynomial to the variation of each coefficient of the wavelength calibration polynomial against the fiber number.
+Fibers whose wavelength calibration polynomial does not fit the expected smooth variation of the coefficients are automatically detected.
+In such cases, an interpolated polynomial is used, which provides very good results.
+The results of this refinment are graphically stored in the file ``wavecal_refine_iter1.pdf``.

 .. image:: _static/image16.png
    :width: 5.91667in
    :height: 4.14792in

-**Figure 8:** Some of the plots included in wavecalib_iter2.pdf file generated with the MegaraArcCalibration recipe.
+**Figure 8:** Some of the plots included in the ``wavecalib_iter2.pdf`` file generated with the **MegaraArcCalibration** recipe.

 Should the user set the ``store_pdf_with_refined_fits`` parameter to ``store_pdf_with_refined_fits: 1`` at the ``3_wavecalib.yaml``, the recipe